 Swimming in the Bay

 San Francisco Bay waters have something for everyone.
 Whatever your passion, it’s important to know about Bay water quality before heading out to the beach.
-Remember that at nearly every Bay swimming beach, the water is tested for illness-causing contaminants.
-If you’re still unsure about water quality, however, use the following guidelines.
+Remember that the water is tested for contaminants at nearly every Bay swimming beach.
+If you’re still unsure about water quality, use the following guidelines.

 - Look for warning signs.

 - Avoid the water during rainstorms and for three days after the rain.

 - Always avoid swimming in front of visible storm drain outfall pipes.

 In 2004, Save The Bay sponsored a Healthy Bay Beaches law (AB1876), requiring Bay beach water quality monitoring to meet stringent state guidelines.
 When high bacteria levels are detected, warning signs must be posted on the beaches.

 - Center for Disease Control and Prevention information on Recreational Water Illness